mbarronaws/aws-kms-workshop/Section-3-Working-with-Web-App.md

 Now this role is able to encrypt but not to decrypt.
 Furthermore, we want to enforce "**Least Privilege**" access and ensure that the encryption Role, providing capability to encrypt, is only used from our account, and not subject to Cross-Account Role access policies that could grant access to the CMK.
 For that, we will use a handy Key policy.

-We need to identify our current role "**KMSWorkshop-InstanceInitRole**" ARN in order to link it to the key policy.
+We need to identify our current role "**KMSWorkshop-PublicInstanceInitRole**" ARN in order to link it to the key policy.
 Go back to the console, IAM service, click Roles.
-Search for the role currently assigned to the instance: **KMSWorkshop-InstanceInitRole** and click on it.
+Search for the role currently assigned to the instance: **KMSWorkshop-PublicInstanceInitRole** and click on it.
 In the upper part of the screen you have the associated ARN.
 As part of the Role ARN you have your account Id.
 This is the generic structure:

 ```
 arn:aws:iam::ACCOUNT-ID-WITHOUT-HYPHENS:role/ROLE-NAME